armory/docs-cdaas/content/en/iam/manage-tenants.md

 ## Create tenants

 Every organization has a `main` tenant.
-You can create one or more additional tenants using a YAML file and the CLI.
+You can create one or more additional tenants using a YAML config file and the CLI.
 Your YAML file should have the following structure:

 ```yaml
 tenants: